rage/java-programming/data/part-1/4-variables.md

 ```
 <!-- Poikkeus kuitenkin löytyy: liukulukutyyppiseen muuttujaan voi asettaa kokonaisluvun, sillä Java osaa muuttaa kokonaisluvun liukuluvuksi asetuksen yhteydessä. -->

-However, exceptions do exist: an integer can be assigned to a variable of type double, since Java can convert an integer to a double during assignment.
+However, exceptions do exist: an integer can be assigned to a variable of the double type, since Java knows how to convert an integer to a double during assignment.

 <!-- ```java
 double liukuluku = 0.42;